yudai1204/nasa-hackathon-2023-yokohama/README.md

 ## LICENSE

-This is a [AGPL LICENSE](./LICENSE) Project.
+This is an [AGPL LICENSE](./LICENSE) Project.

 ## About us

 We are a team named `YokoTech` a.k.a `TechShiba`.
-(We changed a teamname after the local challange at Yokohama)
+(We changed the teamname after the local challange at Yokohama.)

 ### Members